asad-62/IVP-DNN/README.md

 https://cloud.tu-ilmenau.de/s/AKo8jqwEXLFs7Q3 </br>
 Used the Image Resizer application with following options: </br>
 custom width x height (450 x 300) | rotate and flip option: keep original | output setting **Retain the original format**~~<br>
-FIXED: This isn't the case anymore - all results from 29.12.2020 are based on the full resolution images
+FIXED: This isn't the case anymore - all results from on the 29.12.2020 are based on the full resolution images

 </br> **Identified possible approaches for working with high resolution images**
 * **Brute force approach**: Resizing to required dimension (Open CV | cv2.resize) within the preprocessing for the specific cnn-approach